 - Kakiage (Mix Vegetable Tempura) (かき揚げ)

 Katsu (カツ) & Furai (フライ)

-Katsu refers to meat that’s been dredged in panko (Japanese breadcrumbs) then deep fried.
-You may already familiar with Tonkatsu (トンカツ), fried pork cutlets.
+Katsu refers to meat dredged in panko (Japanese breadcrumbs) and then deep fried.
+You may already be familiar with Tonkatsu (トンカツ), fried pork cutlets.
 In addition to pork, you can find other variations of Katsu (the Japanese transliteration and shortened name for cutlet (カツレツ)) made with chicken, beef, ham and ground meat.

 🔪 Cook JOC Katsu & Furai Recipes: